catatsuy/notify_slack/README.md

 NOTIFY_SLACK_INTERVAL
 ```

-It will be useful if you want to use it on a container.
-If you use it, you don't need a configuration file anymore.
+Using environment variables to specify settings for the 'notify_slack' tool can be useful if you are deploying it in a containerized environment.
+It allows you to avoid the need for a configuration file and simplifies the process of managing and updating settings.